visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ### White Label Account Setup Guide
 Hi there,
-Please watch this video to understand how you can setup your Agency plan https://youtu.be/AmcZ9JJ-En0
+Please watch this video to understand how you can set up your Agency plan https://youtu.be/AmcZ9JJ-En0

 ## Debug Scanning Issues
 You can go to;